harland-davis/swes-coding-challenge/README.md

 ## Please Note

 *This position will be working primarily on a Ruby on Rails stack, so while we prefer you complete this challenge in Rails, you are free to use a stack you are more comfortable with (e.g. Node, Python, etc), while still following the instructions here for the project.
-If you have any questions, please email **dvance@ucar.edu** or **metzger@ucar.edu***

 A few more notes:

  - You will be starting with a boiler plate rails app (but remember, you are free to discard the Rails code and build this project in any stack).
- - Please fork this repo and submit the URL via email to **dvance@ucar.edu** and **metzger@ucar.edu** -
+ - Please fork this repo and submit the URL via email to **dvance@ucar.edu** and **metzger@ucar.edu**
  - If using Rails, use MySQL for the db.
 Make sure to have MySQL installed on your local machine or connect a docker instance of MySQL
  - If you have any questions about the project, please feel free to email: **metzger@ucar.edu** or **dvance@ucar.edu**